D-backs score go-ahead run on balk, beat Rockies 6-4 – KION546

 AP Sports Writer

+PHOENIX (AP) — It’s been a slog of a year for Mark Melancon, a four-time All-Star who already has lost 10 games this season, which cost him his job as the primary closer for the Arizona Diamondbacks’ bullpen.

+Thanks to some tired arms, Melancon got another chance on Sunday.
+He didn’t let it go to waste.

-PHOENIX (AP) — Daulton Varsho jogged home with the go-ahead run on a balk, Christian Walker clubbed a two-run homer and the Arizona Diamondbacks rallied to beat the Colorado Rockies 6-4 on Sunday.
+Daulton Varsho trotted home with the go-ahead run in the eighth thanks to a balk, Melancon earned his 15th save with a scoreless ninth and the Diamondbacks won the series from the Colorado Rockies by rallying for a 6-4 victory.

+“He’s a true professional,” D-backs manager Torey Lovullo said of Melancon.
+“The bottom line is he wants to win, doesn’t care about anything else, and he’ll do whatever it takes to help this team win a baseball game.”

+Melancon helped the D-backs on Sunday in a familiar role.
+The 37-year-old was signed to a $14 million, two-year deal during the offseason because he’s been so good and consistent during his 14-year career.

 The D-backs trailed 4-2 in the sixth but Emmanuel Rivera — added in a deal with the Kansas City Royals at the trade deadline — hit a solo shot that cut the deficit to 4-3.
 It was his seventh homer of the year and first with his new team.